Redtricity/git-gui-workshop/README.md

 ---

 ✨ That’s it!
 You’ve just practiced the full Git workflow using **only visual tools** — the same way professionals use GitHub every day.

-✨ That’s it!
-You’ve just practiced the same workflow used by real developers every day.